taenyfan/ATLAS-Particle-Physics-Project/README.md

-# ATLAS Di-Higgs Discrimination Project (Particle Physics)
+# Kinematic Reconstruction and Signal Discrimination for HH → bbτ_h τ_l at ATLAS

 ## Overview